SimoneBronzini/awk/README.md

 `awk` provides four main classes: `Record`, `Reader`, `Parser` and `Column`.

 ### `Reader` class
-Provides facilities to read the file one record at a time, possibly using the first line as header.
-If the header is provided then every record is returned as a dictionary having as keys the header fields, otherwise every record is a tuple of fields
+Provides facilities to read the file one `Record` at a time, possibly using the first line as header.
+If the header is provided then fields in the record can be accesses via the keys specified in the header, otherwise standard access is provided (see the [Record class](#reader-class) for the details).

 ### `Parser` class
 Provides facilities to manipulate and filter out records and fields before reading them.

 ### `Record` class
 Represents an awk record, it allows access to the record's fields by index, starting from 0, or by key.
-A key can be either of the form '$2', as per the awk standard, or a string specified in the file's header.
+A key can be either of the form `'$2'`, as per the awk standard, or a string specified in the file's header.
+See the [Examples section](#examples) for a more detailed explanation of how indexing a record works.

 ### `Column` class
 Provides a column-based access to the file.
 The columns can be specified as a key corresponding to one of the keys in the header or as a number in case there is no header.
 If no header is specified, this class can be used to extract slices of columns from the file.